luojiahai/my-cloud/ghost/README.md

    $ docker-compose up -d
    ```

-3. Wait at least a minute for the web application to initialise after it has successfully composed.
+3. Wait at least a minute for the web application to initialise after it has been successfully composed.

 ## Setup Ghost